Premarket: 5 things to know before the bell

 Shares in embattled tech firm GoPro (GPRO, Tech30) look set to surge at the open after the company told investors it was cutting 270 jobs to keep costs down.

+Parka maker Canada Goose is set to debut on the New York Stock Exchange and Toronto Stock Exchange on Thursday morning.
+Shares will be trading under the ticker symbol "GOOS."

+3. Earnings and economics: President Trump released his "America First" budget on Thursday.
+The administration wants to increase spending on defense, while slashing funds for the State Department and Environmental Protection Agency.

-3. Earnings and economics: Dollar General (DG) is set to release earnings before the open, while Adobe Systems (ADBE) and Craft Brew Alliance (BREW) plan to release earnings after the close.
+Dollar General (DG) is set to release earnings before the open, while Adobe Systems (ADBE) and Craft Brew Alliance (BREW) plan to release earnings after the close.

 The Census Bureau will release reports on U.S. housing starts and building permits at 8:30 a.m.
 ET.